cwramsey/fp_prototypes/README.md

 **All methods treat the data as immutable and return new values.**

+# Important Notes

+- This will **not** overwrite any pre-existing prototype methods you may have already implemented.
+- This should probably not be used in production, because, well, you're adding to the Array prototype.
+But I won't tell.
+- If you have any suggestions on improving methods, feel free to create an issue.

 # Installation

 Currently only available for Node 4+, or for use with the `--harmony` flag as they've been written in ES6 (mostly).